alexeichhorn/YouTubeKit-Server/README.md

 5. Server processes responses and extracts stream URLs
 6. Stream URLs are sent back to client

-This architecture ensures streams work with the client's IP address and location, avoiding geo-restrictions.
+This architecture ensures that streams work with the client's IP address and location, avoiding geo-restrictions.

 ## Deployment